cncf/glossary/content/en/microservices-architecture.md

 ## What it is

-A microservices architecture is an architectural approach that breaks applications into individual independent (micro)[services](/service/).
+A microservices architecture is an architectural approach that breaks applications into individual independent (micro)[services](/service/), with each service focused on a specific functionality.
 These services work together closely, appearing to the end user as a single entity.
 Take Netflix as an example.
 Its interface allows you to access, search, and preview videos.
-These capabilities are likely powered by smaller services that each handle one aspect, e.g., authentication, search, and running previews in your browser.
+These capabilities are likely powered by smaller services that each handle one functionality, e.g., authentication, search, and running previews in your browser.

 This architectural approach allows developers to push out new features or update functionality much faster than if they were all tightly coupled, such as in a [monolithic application](/monolithic-apps/) (more to that below).